The SPA Rules

 Artists short-listed for prizes (five fine artists and five photographers) will also be invited to attend the Scottish Portrait Awards Presentation on Wednesday 30 October.

-The exhibition at the Scottish Arts Club will be open to the public from 2.30 pm to 5.30 pm, Tuesday-Sunday beginning Saturday 2 November 2019.
-Access to the photography exhibition will be limited during lunch except on Sundays.
+The exhibition at the Scottish Arts Club will be open to the public from 2.30 pm to 5.30 pm, Tuesday-Saturday beginning Saturday 2 November 2019.
+Access to the photography exhibition will be limited during lunch.

 Insurance, delivery and collection of works